HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 ### Filters

-Some filters are slow and can bottleneck the encoding process regardless of video encoder settings, notably the EEDI2 deinterlacer and the NLMeans denoiser.
+Some filters are computationally expensive and can bottleneck the encoding process regardless of video encoder settings, notably the EEDI2 deinterlacer and the NLMeans denoiser.
 Other filters such as the Decomb deinterlacer and the hqdn3d denoiser are much faster, but can still be a bottleneck when using hardware video encoders such as AMD VCE, Intel QSV, and Nvidia NVENC.

 Due to the widespread availability of interlaced content in the world today, the Decomb deinterlacer is enabled in all HandBrake official `Presets` except the Production `Presets`.
-The Interlacing Detection filter ensures only interlaced frames are deinterlaced, leaving progressive frames untouched, but this analysis can sometimes be a limiting factor for performance.
+Also enabled is the Interlacing Detection filter, which ensures only interlaced frames are deinterlaced, leaving progressive frames untouched.
+This analysis can sometimes be a limiting factor for performance.
 If you are certain your `Source` contains no interlaced frames, you can disable these filters for a small increase in performance.

 ### Audio